 WebMd has a great run-down of the various causes of Rhabdo, but the most likely causes of Rhabdo in wildland firefighters are:

 - Extreme muscle strain, especially in someone who is an untrained athlete; this can happen in elite athletes, too, and it can be more dangerous if there is more muscle mass to break down.
+Some use cbd cream to help soothe this, but even so people should try to avoid hurting themselves like this.

 - A very high body temperature (hyperthermia) or heat stroke